Concerned about a child or young person’s sexual behaviour?

 • Uses technology with children whilst excluding adults

-• Meets up with children, young people and/or vulnerable adults in real life who they have initially met online.
+• Meets up with children and/or young people in real life who they have initially met online.

 Has your child got into trouble online?